TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Win condition: Consciousness status of any entity of CT side

 - Game modes shall be separated into immutable & instance
+	- The instance will probably have a mutable copy of the immutable, anyway, for admin tweaks

+- Map won't define that "a weapon can't be bought here".
+	- It will only provide a list of ready-to-be-used profiles where this could be specified.

+- To avoid transmitting some server-decided seed for the beginning of each round (e.g. to position players around)...
+	- ...we can just derive a hash of all inputs from the previous round, or just hash entire cosmos state
+	- this way we are unpredictable about it but still deterministic

 - Game-mode profiles
 	- Each map can specify a "profile" with sensible values for a deathmatch, tdm, etc.